 Oli & Carol Olive The Deer Bracelet

-Designed in Spain, this sweet teething bracelet is for your baby to wear around her own little wrist, so it’s always within reach.
-The body is natural rubber, hand-painted with food-grade dye.
-And those big ears just beg to be chewed!
+Designed in Spain, this sweet teething bracelet can be worn around baby's own little wrist, so it’s always within reach.
+The body is natural rubber and hand-painted with food-grade dye.
+And those big ears just beg to be chewed on!

 Buy it: $18, OliAndCarol.us